uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2F.
 Gameplay Attribution

-Definition: The chosen or preferred name of the person who played the game while the video was recorded
+Definition: The chosen or preferred name of the person who played the platform edition while the video was recorded

 Multiple names may be included.
 Full names are optional.